OpenNTF/dojo-webpack-plugin/README.md

 This property is optional and specifies an array of regular expressions to use in identifying CommonJS module identifiers within AMD modules.

-Dojo supports a form of require, called synchronous require, that can be used to synchronously obtain a reference to an already loaded module, but throws an exception if the module is not already loaded.
-Dojo synchronous require has the exact same function signature as CommonJS require, making it impossible to differentiate them.
-This is not normally an issue because CommonJS require calls do not typically appear inside of AMD modules, however, some Webpack plugins (e.g. ProvidePlugin) can inject CommonJS require statements directly into your AMD modules.
+See [CommonJS require vs. Dojo synchronous require](#commonjs-require-vs-dojo-synchronous-require).
+Some Webpack plugins (e.g. [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/)) can inject CommonJS calls directly into your AMD modules.
 This property provides a mechanism for those modules to be loaded as CommonJS modules.
 If any of the regular expressions specified match the module identifier in a candidate require call (within an AMD module), then the module will be loaded as a CommonJS module.
 If none of the patterns match, then the require call will be processed as a Dojo synchronous require call.

 If not specified, the default pattern `imports-loader|exports-loader)[?!]` is used.
 This pattern will match many of the common use cases for the ProvidePlugin.
-Note that if you specify this property, the values you specify **replaces** the default value.
+Note that if you specify this property, the values you specify **replace** the default value.

 ### coerceUndefinedToFalse